Hummus and Gentrification in Jaffa

 This lemon-heavy dish has been served in the 'Ajami neighborhood for 65 years, initially out of the Karawan household.
 According to Jaffa-born Palestinian scholar Salim Tamari, citrus fruits, along with olive oil and cotton, were essential to the emergence of Jaffa as the cosmopolitan city of Palestine.
 Fitting, then, that while the historic orange orchards have largely been uprooted, citrus is probably the most distinctive ingredient in Jaffan hummus.

 Twenty years after the operation began, Ali Karawan opened the first branch of Abu Hassan on Ha-Dolfin Street.
-It was here that they began serving their most renowned dish, msabacha.
+It was here that they began serving their most renowned dish, msabbaha.
 Native to the Jaffa region of historic Palestine, the dish is similar to mashawsha, an unblended hummus dish found in the Galilee area, but unlike it, it is served warm and without any egg in the mixture.

-To make msabacha, chickpeas and their warm cooking liquid are mixed with tahini and a blend of green chile, lemon juice and salt known as tatbile.
+To make msabbaha, chickpeas and their warm cooking liquid are mixed with tahini and a blend of green chile, lemon juice and salt known as tatbile.
 Roughly translated as “condiment,” tatbile is also served on the side of every order.
 I would occasionally add some halfway through a bowl of hummus.

-Abu Hassan's version of msabacha is spicy, zesty and so hearty, that some customers eat it with a spoon rather than bread.
+Abu Hassan's version of msabbaha is spicy, zesty and so hearty, that some customers eat it with a spoon rather than bread.
 The legendary dish was devised by Ali, who was born in Jaffa in 1942.

 Ali passed away more than 10 years ago, proud of the unprecedented success of Abu Hassan.